4GeeksAcademy/machine-learning-content/06-ml_algos/regularized-linear-models.md

 You can tune the weight of the regularization term for regularized models (typically denoted as alpha), which affect how much the models will compress features.

--alpha = 0 ---> regularized model is identical to original model.
+- alpha = 0 ---> regularized model is identical to original model.

--alpha = 1 ---> regularized model reduced the original model to a constant value.
+- alpha = 1 ---> regularized model reduced the original model to a constant value.

 **Regularized models performance**